MohammedOmar123/products-list-page/README.md

 - ContextApi
 - Postgres
 - Sequalize
+- TypeScript
 ## How to install the application ?
 - cd server and client folders and run npm i command.
 - Check the .example.env file and add your database and all required data.
 - Inside the sever folder run this command > npm run seed:up to add fake data to the database.
 - And this command > npm run start:dev to run the server.
+- To start the react application inside the client folder run this command > npm start